Examples

 $ ROS_NAMESPACE=raspicam_node rosrun image_proc image_proc image_raw:=image _approximate_s=true _queue_size:=20

-- [Remote PC] Now should start the AR marker detection.
+- [Remote PC] Now the AR marker detection can start.
 Before running related launch file, the model of what will be used by this example code should be exported.
 After running the launch file, RViz will be automatically run under preset environments.

 $ export TURTLEBOT3_MODEL=waffle_pi $ roslaunch turtlebot3_automatic_parking_vision turtlebot3_automatic_parking_vision.launch